New Moon (novel): Critical reception

 The novel received mostly positive reviews with some critics feeling that it dragged in the middle.
 Hillias J. Martin of School Library Journal praised the book, saying, "Less streamlined than Twilight yet just as exciting, New Moon will more than feed the bloodthirsty hankerings of fans of the first volume and leave them breathless for the third".
 Kirkus Reviews praised the novel, describing it as "an exciting page turner...This tale of tortured demon lovers entices."
 Moreover, Cindy Dobrez of Booklist gave New Moon a positive review, stating that Bella's dismay at being ordinary "will strike a chord even among girls who have no desire to be immortal, and like the vampires who watch Bella bleed with "fevered eyes," teens will relish this new adventure and hunger for more".
 Furthermore, Norah Piehl of Teenreads.com thought that in the middle "the story sometimes drags, and readers may long for the vampires' return", though she believed that "New Moon will leave Meyer's many fans breathless for the sequel, as Bella finally understands everything that will be at stake if she makes the ultimate choice to give up her humanity and live, like the vampires, forever."
 Anna Limber of About.com echoed Piehl, saying that "the middle section is a little slow" and some aspects of the story were "predictable".
 However, she gave the book 3.5 stars out of 5 and said that the novel as a whole "has a brooding and melancholy feel to it, capturing well the angst of its teenage characters."

+Feedback from readers has been as divided as the reactions to the first installment in the series.
+Many readers echo what critics have to say about the novel’s pacing and character development.
+There has also been discussion since the novel’s publication regarding the portrayal of Native American characters in the series, who are featured prominently in the sequel.
+Many Quileute people feel positively about their culture being included in the book, yet other tribal members criticize the Twilight franchise for appropriating their culture and origin stories, also noting that none of the franchise’s profits made its way into Quileute hands.
+To date, the tribe has received no compensation for the representation of their history and culture in the books and films.

 New Moon won the Senior Young Reader's Choice Award in 2009.